Home

 Custom Search

-Small business owners need to use good employee retention ideas to reduce turn-over.
-Even during tough economic times and/or an economic slowdown, it's important to retain employees and minimize your employee turnover rate.
+Business owners need to retain their good employees; high employee turn-over can have a negative impact on your business and your time.
+Even during tough economic times and/or an economic slowdown (when there are more people looking for work), it's important to retain employees and minimize your employee turnover rate.

 Top performing employees can be hard to find and even harder to keep.
 And you need to keep your top performing employees!